debojitsantra/instad/README.md

 ## Installation

-1. Clone the repository or download the script directly.
+1. Clone the repository or download the archived script from above.
 2. Install the required dependencies by running the following command:

    ```shell